Stability and Scale

 Continuous cadence under pressure

 BDS mainnet processes block-aligned epochs on Ethereum mainnet.
-432k+ assigned epochs over 60 protocol days with 97.7% submission coverage shows sustained operation under continuous pressure.
+648k+ assigned epochs over 90 protocol days with 96.7% submission coverage shows sustained operation under continuous pressure — including through a recoverable infrastructure incident in the third month.

 Measurable validator participation